 If needed, the timekeeper and the bailiff can be the same student.
-The timekeeper and/or bailiff may also be another team member not performing as a student attorney or witness role during that round.
 If the team does not provide a bailiff due to a limited number of students, the bailiff from the opposing team may be asked to perform bailiff responsibilities.

-Team Composition

-Teams are comprised of six to 16 students.
+Team Composition: Teams are comprised of a minimum of six students.
+In extreme cases, five members are allowed as noted above.
 Teams are encouraged to have more than the minimum number of students as the team dynamics can change from the time of building a team and competing.
 Having more team members than the minimum helps prevent a team from withdrawing due to falling below the minimum requirement.

 A maximum of 16 students wear team badges.
 Remaining students associated with the team are required to wear visitor badges and sit with the visitors.
+24 visitor badges are allocated for each team.
+Any additional visitors must sit out of the courtroom without badges.
+Not all courtrooms can accommodate the maximum number of team and visitor badges allocated to each team.
 All coaches have separate badges from the allocated badges for students.